best-team-compfest17/CalisFun/README.md

-make update        # update all submodules make dev           # run all services make frontend-web  # to run the website make frontend-mobile # to run the mobile make backend # to run the backend make ai # to run the ai
+make update        # update all submodules make dev           # run all services make frontend-web  # to run the website make frontend-mobile # to run the mobile (for now please just use the documentation in CalisFun-Mobile Repository) make backend # to run the backend make ai # to run the ai